 RANK SOLUTION COST 1 Technical assistance in establishing calendar management practices, including a conference for court administrators and presiding judges. \$170,000 2 Creation and enforcement of tough rules on granting of continuances.
 45,000 3 Develop criteria and experiment with alter- natives to the grand jury/preliminary hear- ing system.
 70,000 4 Provide court administrators and supportive secretarial staff for six courts (Superior and Municipal) of five or more judicial positions.
 180,000 8 Schedule multiple motions for hearing at the same time.
-NONE 10 A. Development of a weighted workload measurement system for non-judicial court personnel.
-100,000 (Funding from other sources) B. Develop weighted workload measure- ment system for prosecutor and defender professional and clerical personnel.
+NONE 10 A. Development of a system for determin- ing staffing needs for non-judicial court personnel.
+100,000 (Funding from other sources) B. Develop a system for determining prosecutor and defender professional and clerical staff needs.
 150,000 12 Make greater use of technological advances such as conducting examination of witnesses on video tape, similar to depositions.
 225,000 20 Computerized case scheduling and calendar- ing systems.
-100,000 22 Require written noticed motions including Points and Authorities and written Responses.
+100,000 .
+22 Require written noticed motions including Points and Authorities and written Responses.
 NONE